inga-lovinde/RadeonResetBugFix/README.md

 GPU acceleration is unavailable, and the screen connected to Radeon GPU is treated as the secondary screen.

+This service intends to solve all the above problems.
+With it, you will be able to use Radeon GPU as your only GPU, with your actual display connected to Radeon as a primary display, and reboot your VM without triggering AMD reset bug - even installing Windows updates!

 ## Limitations

 Currently this project is only tested with Hyper-V VMs,